eleda77/eleda77.github.io/docs/vocab_list.md

 **swarf** - fine chips or filings of stone, metal, or other material produced by a machining operation (like sawdust but for metal and very bad for elves)

+**swizzle** - a mixed alcoholic drink, especially a frothy one of rum or gin and bitters; to stir a drink with a swizzle stick

+**swozzle** - a small metal instrument held in the mouth of a Punch and Judy puppeteer, used to produce the characteristic shrill voice of Mr Punch or similar vocal timbres (also spelled swazzle)

 **systolic** - relating to the phase of the heartbeat when the heart contracts and pumps blood from chambers into arteries
 ### T  {#header-title-20}
+**tablature** - a form of musical notation indicating instrument fingering or the location of the played notes rather than musical pitches

 **tachometer** - an instrument which measures the working speed of an engine, usually in rpm

 **tantric** - based on ancient Hindu or Buddhist texts